shellylac/ALA_Toohey_Data/README.md

   - `functions.R`: Defines utility functions for data retrieval and processing.
   - `get_ALA_data.R`: Script to extract initial occurrence data from ALA.
-  - `update_occurrences_iNatAPI.R`: Script to extract latest 7 days of occurrence data from the iNat API for Toohey Forest.
+  - `update_occurrences_iNatAPI.R`: Script to extract latest 7 days of occurrence data from the iNat API for Toohey Forest, and append to the ALA dataset.
   - `get_wiki_urls.R`: Script to retrieve wikipedia links for all species in the dataset.
   - `get_wiki_images.R`: Script to retrieve URLS of species images from wikipedia links.

 - **spatial_data/**: Stores the shape files that define the spatial boundary of Toohey Forest reserve.

-- **output_data/**: Stores the processed RDS files containing species occurrences and counts.
+- **output_data/**: Stores the processed RDS file (`toohey_species_occurences.rds`) containing species occurrences and counts.

-  - `toohey_species_occurences.rds`: Detailed occurrence records.

-- **logs/**: Stores log files created as outputs of the github actions procedures that run the `get_ALA_data.R` and `update_occurrences_iNat.R` scripts on a weekly schedule.
+- **logs/**: Stores log files created as outputs of the github actions procedures that run the `get_ALA_data.R` and `update_occurrences_iNat.R` scripts.

 ## Dependencies

-Ensure you have R installed.
-Then, install the necessary packages:
+Along with R, the scripts require these packages:

 ```r
 install.packages(c("galah", "dplyr", "tidyr", "readr", "lubridate", "purrr", "sf", "testthat", "httr", "jasonlite", "rvest"))